fulcrologic/fulcro/docs/vsom-next.md

 While this sounds less powerful (it technically is), it turns out in practice that it makes general development much simpler.
-There is a hook that lets you supply a parser in any situation in which you feel the need for it.
+There is a hook that lets you supply a custom query handler in any situation in which you feel the need for it.
+This gives you the best of both worlds: choose to handle queries on the client when it suits you.

 ### Simpler Development Process